-The City of Fife has established a public safety fund to segregate moneys derived from the photo red light enforcement program.
-Expenditures from the public safety fund may only be used for the purpose of paying for costs of the red light enforcement program, including the city’s administrative costs; provided , however, if there are surplus moneys in the fund then the surplus moneys may only be expended for the following purposes: (1) purchase and installation of school zone signs and lights; (2) pedestrian overpass/underpass design and construction costs; (3) sidewalk design and construction costs; (4) streetlight acquisition; operation and maintenance; (5) signalized pedestrian crosswalks; and (6) the design and construction of similar pedestrian safety oriented improvements.
+The City of Fife has established a public safety fund to segregate monies derived from the photo red light enforcement program.
+Expenditures from the public safety fund may only be used for the purpose of paying for costs of the red light enforcement program, including the City’s administrative costs; provided, however, if there are surplus monies in the fund then the surplus monies may only be expended for the following purposes: (1) purchase and installation of school zone signs and lights; (2) pedestrian overpass/underpass design and construction costs; (3) sidewalk design and construction costs; (4) streetlight acquisition: operation and maintenance; (5) signalized pedestrian crosswalks; and (6) the design and construction of similar pedestrian safety oriented improvements.

 Q. WILL INTERSECTIONS THAT HAVE RED LIGHT CAMERAS BE PUBLICIZED?